bitshares/bitshares.github.io-old/_technologies/en/dynamic-account-permissions.md

 A proposes that X spend 1 BTS and waits for approval from Y B proposes that Y approve the proposal from A and waits for approval from X

-There is no way to resolve this problem with a single approval from any party.
+There is no way to resolve this problem with a single approval from any party:

 - Neither account can act without the other and thus nothing can be accomplished.
 - Cycles don't have to be direct, as in this case.
 They can involve arbitrarily long sequences and thus be non-obvious.
 - If users create an approval cycle in the *active authority*, then the *owner authority* can be used to break the cycle;